bluewatertracks/paper-timezone/README.md

  - Extremely simple to set up.
  - Support for desktop and mobile mode using the ```responsive-width``` property.
  - Moment compatible object  ```{location: "Asia/Bangkok", offset: 420}```
+ - Support for offset in minutes or hours.
  - Support for offset value in minutes.
  - Support for custom styling.

 ## Installation